TrueMan777/upwork_scraper/docs/BASEROW.md

 1. Check the response status and body from Baserow API calls
 2. Verify the data format being sent matches Baserow expectations
+3. Monitor the logs for pagination information and row counts
-3. Try manual API requests using tools like curl or Postman
+4. Try manual API requests using tools like curl or Postman

 ### API Documentation